-- Review self-study report and other review materials prior to site visit (these materials will be sent at least two weeks before your scheduled visit). - Participate in a two-day site visit at the University of Tennessee at Chattanooga (UTC) where you will meet with faculty, students, alumni, and upper level administrators. - Complete the THEC academic program review Rubric (required by the state of Tennessee) on the last day of the site visit. - Complete a narrative report of your findings within two weeks of your site visit (use guidelines provided)
+- Review self-study report and other review materials prior to virtual visit (these materials will be sent at least two weeks before your scheduled visit). - Participate in a two-to-five day virtual visit at the University of Tennessee at Chattanooga (UTC) where you will meet with faculty, students, alumni, and upper level administrators. - Complete the THEC academic program review Rubric (required by the state of Tennessee) on the last day of the virtual visit. - Complete a narrative report of your findings within two weeks of your virtual visit (use guidelines provided)